- Prospective Graduate Students

-The Graduate Schools of the 4 campus system of the University of Missouri have developed a Graduate Leadership Development Program (GLDP) for highly motivated graduate students.
+The Graduate Schools of the 4 campus system of the University of Missouri have developed a Graduate Student Leadership Development Program (GSLDP) for highly motivated graduate students.
 The goals of the program are to have students gain both knowledge and skills important in their professional careers.
-Eight graduate students from each campus will be selected as a cohort starting in 2017.
-Training sessions will be two-fold: 1) all students will visit all four campuses for a one and a half day workshop; and 2) students will participate in workshops regarding professional development on their own local campuses.
+Eight graduate students from each campus are selected to participate in the program each calendar year.
+Training sessions are two-fold: 1) students visit all four campuses for a one and a half day workshop; and 2) students participate in workshops regarding professional development on their own local campuses.

 While all full-time (on-campus) graduate students can apply, doctoral students in the first or second year of study are given high priority.
 The following tentative activities and topics are intended to be part of the program:

 - How others perceive your strengths and limitations

 - How your personality fits into your leadership style

 - Identifying your transferrable skills and how to use them to market yourself

 - Sharpening your skills for the job search